spacetimeengineer/spacetimeengine/README.md

                                             [ 0, 0, 0, - x1**2*sin(x2)**2 ]
                                         ])

-To construct a 'SpaceTime' object just execute the below command and consider the solution you use because depending on the complexity required to represent it the hang time may vary.
+To construct a 'SpaceTime' object just execute the below command and consider the solution given since high complexity solutions can take exponentially longer to process.

     >> spacetime = SpaceTime(schwarzschild_spacetime, coordinate_set)